Matapouri

 Matapouri (Matapōuri) is a coastal settlement in the Whangarei District of Northland, New Zealand.
-It is 7 km north of Tutukaka and 35 km north-east of Whangarei, in an area known as the Tutukaka Coast.
+It is 7 kilometers north of Tutukaka and 35 km north-east of Whangārei, in an area known as the Tutukaka Coast.
 Matapouri was described by Whangarei District Council in 2010 as "an archetypal Kiwi bach settlement".
 Holiday homes make up 90 per cent of the houses and at holiday times the number of residents swells to seven times its permanent population.

 History

 The early European settlement of Matapouri was based on the milling and transport of timber.
 The first school was built in 1899 and the first recorded store in 1912.

 Te Wai o Te Taniwha, the Mermaid Pools, was an informal tourist attraction, but was closed indefinitely in 2019 by the local Māori authorities, Te Whanau ā Rangiwhakaahu Hapū Trust, due to visitors leaving toilet waste and rubbish.